-If the engine overheats, visually check the raw water strainer.
-If there are weeds, sand or debris, clean it out as described previously.
-30w engine oil.
+1) If the engine overheats, visually check the raw water strainer.
+If there are weeds, sand or debris in the strainer, unscrew the bowl and dump out the debris.
+Be very careful not to loose the rubber o-ring that seals the bowl of the strainer.